 Do you have the attention to detail and meticulous record-keeping skills that it takes to make it in the law and criminal justice fields?
 Have you always dreamed about a career helping others and maintaining law and order in your community?

 If so, there are hundreds of legal and criminal justice positions that might be right for you.
-Although some of these jobs do not require degrees, most reserve the top opportunities for candidates with some formal training under their belts.
+Although some of these jobs do not require degrees, most are likely to be reserved for candidates with some formal education under their belts.
 Here are just a few of the roles that are open to job seekers looking to break into the legal and criminal justice sectors.

 1. Police and Detectives